SimonHanischSAG/WxLoki/README.md

 <h3>Best practices</h3>

 You should work carefully with the labels.
 Unfortunately they are not designed for a highly dynamic usage (both for the key and the value).
+Otherwise you will slow down Loki and in particular the UI.
 Comapre with: https://grafana.com/docs/loki/latest/best-practices/